 Absolutely!
-Various Tiki contributors can come and go, but Tiki, as a project and community will continue no matter what.
+Various Tiki contributors can come and go.
+But, Tiki, as a project & community will continue no matter what.
 No one can lock down the code and require people to pay for it.
-Tiki evolution and development are in no way, shape or fashion the result of VC funding.
+Tiki evolution & development is in no way, shape or fashion the result of VC funding.